nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

     - 1, discard Local and Upvalue debug info; keep line number info
     - 2, discard Local, Upvalue and line number debug info

-The internal NodeMCU `Proto` encoding of debug line number information is typically 15× more compact than in standard Lua; the intermediate `strip=1` argument allows the removal of must of the debug information whilst retaining the ability to produce a proper line number traceback on error.
+The internal NodeMCU `Proto` encoding of debug line number information is typically 15× more compact than in standard Lua; the intermediate `strip=1` argument allows the removal of most of the debug information whilst retaining the ability to produce a proper line number traceback on error.

 #### lua_freeheap

-` int (lua_freeheap) (void);`         [-0, +0, –]
+` int lua_freeheap (void);`         [-0, +0, –]

 returns the amount of free heap available to the Lua memory allocator.